 Another fun summer event is the Taste of Chicago, an outdoor food festival showcasing the diverse range of foods that make up Chicago.
 Although the food is not free, it is free to walk around and take in all the smells.
 The Taste of Chicago was held from July 10-14, 2019, and dates for 2020 have not yet been announced.

 19. Take in more free smells at the Maxwell Street Market every Sunday

-The Maxwell Street Market is located on Desplaines between Polk and Taylor and is an iconic Chicago market steeped in history and tradition.
+The Maxwell Street Market takes place every Sunday from 9am-3pm year round.
+Located on Desplaines St. between Polk St. and Taylor St., the Maxwell Street Market is an iconic Chicago market steeped in history and tradition.
 It is also one of the only places in the city where you can bargain for what you buy.
 The merchandise sold at the market include an eclectic mix of products ranging from clothing to collectibles to fresh produce to tires.
 You can also find some of the best Mexican street food in Chicago at the Maxwell Street Market.
 If you want to see and taste something interesting and unique, the Maxwell Street Market is for you.